-Wash your hands, and in a shaded area, separate your plugs into two piles of 50 plugs and put your logs on newspaper or plastic if you don’t want melted wax on the floor/ground.
+Wash your hands, and in a shaded area, separate your plugs into two piles of 50 plugs (assuming you’re using 3ft logs) and put your logs on newspaper or plastic if you don’t want melted wax on the floor/ground.
 Insert your shiitake plugs into each hole, and tap them in with your rubber mallet or hammer.
 Make sure each plug is well set into the hole so that the surface of the plug is at or below the surface level of the log.
 Don’t leave any drilled holes empty—if needed fill any empty holes with wax.

 On a stove top, grill, or camp stove, heat your wax until fully melted.
-Using a paint brush, seal each cut end of the log completely with melted wax.
+Using a cheap paint brush, seal each cut end of the log completely with melted wax.
 Next seal each hole thoroughly with wax so that each shiitake plug has its own tight little “house,” safe from other competing fungi that might come knocking.

 Place your logs in a shady, moist location off of the ground but within reach of a garden hose.
 You don’t want too much sunlight to hit the logs, and you don’t want the logs touching the ground, which encourages other competing fungi to come aboard.
 An old palette, bricks, or concrete blocks are good for this purpose.
 Ideally, you can also cover your logs with a breathable cloth (such as a shade cloth or weed blocker) to help keep out sun while allowing moisture to come through (don’t use plastic since this will make your logs mold!).